All Episodes

 Yeah, and Sarah, what was your take on it?

-I I found the double standard rather breathtaking today and seemingly political.
+I found the double standard rather breathtaking today and seemingly political.

 It certainly, I think one thing that I took from it, it certainly is going to keep this question up in the air for quite a long time, right, as to what the answer is.

-Was there an inve you know, was there any evidence found?
+Was there any evidence found?

 I mean, what we know is what John just said.

-Our sources have confirmed with us that they found no collusion between Trump administration, his his officials, the Trump team, and Russia to date.
+Our sources have confirmed with us that they found no collusion between Trump administration, his officials, the Trump team, and Russia to date.

 So that's something else that's very important.

-But I do think it goes to your point, Sean, that uh if anybody expected this to go away anytime soon, it's not going to go away anytime soon until the FBI wraps up its investigation and then reports back to Congress.
+But I do think it goes to your point, Sean, that if anybody expected this to go away anytime soon, it's not going to go away anytime soon until the FBI wraps up its investigation and then reports back to Congress.

-Doesn't this seem like a rather long period of time when he admitted that in fact it started in July?
+Doesn't this seem like a rather long period of time when he admitted that, in fact, it started in July?

-But after what, eight months of investigations, they still can't get to the bottom of this?
+But after, what, eight months of investigations, they still can't get to the bottom of this?

 John?